Request§

 new Request(options: Object): Request

-are automatically saved onto the
+Creates a new Request object.
+All options are automatically saved onto the

-instance under .options
+instance under .options.

 const request = new Request({ userId: 42 });

-cache control settings do not cause any caching to
+By default, the Request cache control settings do not cause any caching to

 occur.
-In order to actually enable caching, you must implement #signature
+In order to actually enable caching, you must implement #signature.

 It is advisable, however, to understand and use all of the following controls